Get Help Now GET HELP NOW • CONFIDENTIAL & FREE (800) 516-4357

 Zoloft Withdrawal Timeline

-Zoloft withdrawal tends to set in within a few days.
+Zoloft discontinuation symptoms tend to set in within a few days.
 Early symptoms may include nausea, vomiting, shaking, sweating, and insomnia.

 Here is a timeline of what to expect: